MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_pull.php.txt

 					}

 					// Hook to allow other plugins to prevent a pull per-mapping.
-					// Putting the pull_allowed hook here will keep the queue from storing data when it is not supposed to store it
+					// Putting the pull_allowed hook here will keep the queue from deleting a WordPress record when it is not supposed to delete it.
 					$pull_allowed = apply_filters( $this->option_prefix . 'pull_object_allowed', $pull_allowed, $type, $result, $sf_sync_trigger, $salesforce_mapping );

-					// example to keep from pulling the Contact with id of abcdef /*
+					// example to keep from deleting the WordPress record mapped to the Contact with Id of abcdef /*
 					add_filter( 'object_sync_for_salesforce_pull_object_allowed', 'check_user', 10, 5 );
 					// can always reduce this number if all the arguments are not necessary